 Listen To This Blog- Click Play

-While traveling along the Cades Cove Loop, you may have noticed a historical marker across from the Missionary Baptist Church that honors the Civilian Conservation Corps.
-This marker refers to the group of men who were responsible for building the roads, bridges, campgrounds, trails and picnic areas that we all enjoy today, which is why the rock plaque states “If you seek their monument, look about you”.
+While traveling along the Cades Cove Loop, you may have noticed a historical marker across from the Missionary Baptist Church that honors the Civilian Conservation Corps or CCC.
+This marker refers to the group of men who were responsible for building the roads, bridges, campgrounds, trails, and picnic areas that we all enjoy today, which is why the rock plaque states “If you seek their monument, look about you.”
 Here is the history behind the Civilian Conservation Corps in Cades Cove TN:

 Founding of the Civilian Conservation Corps

-The Civilian Conservation Corps, or CCC, was established by Franklin D. Roosevelt in 1933 as part of his New Deal legislation.
+The CCC was established by Franklin D. Roosevelt in 1933 as part of his New Deal legislation.
 The goal was to put hundreds of thousands of young men to work on environmental conservation projects to combat unemployment during the Great Depression.
 The United States Army organized the transportation of enrollees to work in camps across the country, which put more than 300,000 men to work!
-These men, who were all ages 18-25, were enlisted for a minimum of 6 months and paid $30 once a month for their work.
+These men, who were all ages 18 to 25, were enlisted for a minimum of 6 months and paid $30 once a month for their work.